vivinkv6/strapi-admin-2fa-plugin/README.md

 1. run `npm install`
 2. run `npm run build`
 3. run `npm run verify`
-4. verify the plugin in a real Strapi app
+4. test in a real Strapi app
 5. bump the version
-6. publish with `npm publish --access public`
+6. run `npm publish --access public`

 ## Production Notes

-- Email OTP is better than password-only login, but weaker than TOTP or WebAuthn.
+- This improves admin security, but email OTP is still weaker than TOTP or WebAuthn.
-- If the admin mailbox is compromised, the second factor can still be bypassed.
+- If the admin email account is compromised, the second factor can still be bypassed.
-- For stronger security later, consider TOTP, backup codes, trusted devices, or passkeys.
+- For stronger future versions, consider TOTP, backup codes, trusted devices, or passkeys.